 The narration of Wuerl's abusive secretary has been posted on the second page of this website.
 Links to the nar-

-ration are located at the top right hand corner and very bottom of this page.
+ration are located at the top right hand corner of this page and at the very bottom of it.

 Donald Wuerl was installed bishop of Pittsburgh on February 12, 1988.
 It took only eight months thereafter for